Computing quasiconformal folds: Computing quasiconformal folds

 we obtain

 Integrating by parts, and repeating the same steps for $v$, we can derive the following Euler-Lagrange system

 where

-and $\nu = \nu(z)$ is the outer unit normal vector when $z\in \partial\Omega^{+}$, or equivalently the inner unit normal if we regard $z\in \partial\Omega^{-}$.
+$\tilde{A} = A$ on $\Omega^{+}$ and $\tilde{A} = -A$ on $\Omega^{-}$, $\nu = \nu(z)$ is the outer unit normal vector when $z\in \partial\Omega^{+}$, or equivalently the inner unit normal if we regard $z\in \partial\Omega^{-}$.
 Note that the second order equation outside of the singular set and boundary has the same form, and corresponds to the alternating Beltrami equation with coefficient ${\mu}$.
+Most importantly, the boundary condition matches up from both sides of the folding line.
 This finishes the proof. \end{proof}

 \begin{remark} Note that the above Neumann boundary problem is somewhat different from convention since the singular set lies in the interior but is treated like boundary.
 But this very condition can be seen as the way to glue two pieces of solutions on $\Omega^{+}$ and $\Omega^{-}$ together along the singular set configuration. \end{remark}